QuentinFAIDIDE/KholorsStation/README.md

 ## Windows
 ### Building
 The project can only be compiled with the visual studio C++ compiler, where it has been instructed to install the Windows development kit, cmake, ninja and vcpkg.
+You will also need git in your PATH in order to fetch the version tag.

 A separate installation of NASM compiler is also necessary, as well as a valid time.